schpidi2015/lifyo-live-map/README.md

 --------------------------------------------------------------------------------

 !!!
+W A R N I N G !!!
+!!!
+!!!
+Please read this carefully before you install to your server !!!
+!!!
+!!!
+W A R N I N G !!!

+!!!
 Still work in progress here !!!
 !!!
 Still work in progress here !!!
 !!!
 Still work in progress here !!!